• Skip to primary navigation

 Instructions

-• Preheat your oven to around 180°C or 356°F. Prepare two baking trays with baking parchment.
+• Preheat your oven to 180°C or 356°F. Prepare two baking trays with baking parchment.
 You might want to warm the marzipan for 30 seconds in the microwave to make it smoother to work it.
-This avoids lumps in the dough.

 • Using a hand or stand mixer, combine the butter and marzipan to a smooth mass.

-• One by one add in the sugar, vanilla sugar and almond essence.
+• One by one add in the sugar, vanilla extract (affiliate link), and almond extract (affiliate link).
 Mix until everything is combined.

 • Now add the eggs one by one into the mass.
 The mixer should be on its highest setting for 30 seconds while you add them.

-• Combine the flour and corn starch/corn flour.
+• Combine the flour and cornstarch/corn flour.
 Sieve the flour mixture.
 Add the dry ingredients to the dough in two separate portions.
 Mix after adding each portion.
-The mixer should be set at medium speed.

-• Once the cookies cooled down you can dust them with icing sugar.
-Another alternative is to dip them into some melted dark chocolate.
+• Once the cookies cooled down dust them with icing sugar.

 Video